I'm Retired and Want to Give My 3 Grandkids $5,000 Each for Christmas, But Their Parents Don't Want Them to Spend It All.

 Present the money as an opportunity

-Your children may be concerned about their kids blowing the $5,000 checks you hand over.
+Your children could be concerned about their kids blowing the $5,000 checks you present.
 But rather than look at that gift as a liability, help your children see it as an opportunity.

 Evans suggests that instead of handing $5,000 to each grandchild, consider contributing the money to a 529 plan for their education.

 "Funds can be used for K to 12 education, college, or trade schools," she explains.
-And if they don't end up needing all of the money for education, leftover funds can later be rolled into a Roth IRA for retirement savings.
+If they don't need all the money for education, leftover funds can later be rolled into a Roth IRA for retirement savings.

 Spiegelman agrees and says that a $5,000 gift can be used to teach children about investing from a young age.